-\For absolute beginners only.
+^{}For absolute beginners only.

-\For speakers of Sepedi as home language or first or second additional language.
+^{}For speakers of Sepedi as home language or first or second additional language.

-Service modules Faculty of Education

-Prerequisites SEP 110

-Contact time 1 discussion class per week, 2 lectures per week

 Language of tuition Module is presented in English

 Department African Languages

 Period of presentation Semester 2

 Sepedi - communication and grammar

 The acquisition of more advanced communication skills in further social situations.
 More extensive vocabulary and more advanced language structures are acquired and used.
 Further awareness of the nature and function of language structures.
 Writing and spelling rules.
 Dictionaries and dictionary use.
 Reading and comprehension of basic texts.